-$notify_action$ (parsed: tale.base.ParseResult, actor: tale.base.Living) \rightarrow None
+notify_action (parsed: tale.base.ParseResult, actor: tale.base.Living) → None return # avoid reacting to ourselves, or reacting to verbs we already

 Notify the location, the items in it, and the livings in it, of an action performed by someone.
 This can be any verb, command, soul emote, custom verb.
 Uncompleted actions (error, or ActionRefused) are ignored.
 Custom verbs are notified however, even if they were already handled by handle_verb!
 It's good practice to first do a check like this:

+''' if actor is self or parsed.verb in self.verbs:

+→ have a handler for '''

-- $notify_npc_arrived$ (npc: tale.base.Living, previous_location: tale.base.Location) \rightarrow None - A NPC has arrived in this location.
+- notify_npc_arrived (npc: tale.base.Living, previous_location: tale.base.Location) → None A NPC has arrived in this location.
 When you override this be sure to call base method.
 This event is not delegated to all items or creatures in the location!
-If you need that, you should create a pubsub topic event, where the correct objects are listening on. - $\verb|notify_npc_left| (\textit{npc: tale.base.Living, target_location: tale.base.Location}) \rightarrow None$

-A NPC has left the location.
+If you need that, you should create a pubsub topic event, where the correct objects are listening on. - notify_npc_left (npc: tale.base.Living, target_location: tale.base.Location) → None A NPC has left the location.
 When you override this be sure to call base method.
 This event is not delegated to all items or creatures in the location!
-If you need that, you should create a pubsub topic event, where the correct objects are listening on.

-$notify_player_arrived$ (player, previous_location: tale.base.Location) \rightarrow None

-A player has arrived in this location.
+If you need that, you should create a pubsub topic event, where the correct objects are listening on. - notify_player_arrived (player, previous_location: tale.base.Location) → None A player has arrived in this location.
 When you override this be sure to call base method.
 This event is not delegated to all items or creatures in the location!
-If you need that, you should create a pubsub topic event, where the correct objects are listening on.

-$notify_player_left$ (player, target_location: tale.base.Location) \rightarrow None

-A player has left this location.
+If you need that, you should create a pubsub topic event, where the correct objects are listening on. - notify_player_left (player, target_location: tale.base.Location) → None A player has left this location.
 When you override this be sure to call base method.
 This event is not delegated to all items or creatures in the location!
-If you need that, you should create a pubsub topic event, where the correct objects are listening on.

-- remove (obj: Union[Living, tale.base.Item], actor: Optional[Living]) \rightarrow None Remove obj from this location (either a Living or an Item) - search_living (name: str) → Optional[tale.base.Living]
+If you need that, you should create a pubsub topic event, where the correct objects are listening on. - remove (obj: typing.Union[typing.Living, tale.base.Item], actor: typing.Union[typing.Living, None-Type]) \rightarrow None Remove obj from this location (either a Living or an Item)

-Search for a living in this location by its name (and title, if no names match).
-Is alias-aware.
-If there's more than one match, returns the first.
-None if nothing found.

-- tell (room_msg: str, exclude_living: Optional[tale.base.Living] = None, specific_targets:
+tell(room_msg: str, exclude_living: typing.Union[tale.base.Living, NoneType] = None, spe-